 Often customers tell us they are in a new relationship, many of whom are over 50 so we always offer advice about using condoms, something they have not considered and are surprised, often laughing, when we mention it, as some view using condoms as contraception, no longer required as they get older, rather than preventing sexually transmitted infections (STI)

 With many older people in new relationships or enjoying sex with a new partner using a condom and getting the rigth fit is important as is the need to recognise symptoms of an STI (although some are sympotmless) and knowing where to get tested.

 We know that certain materials, such as rubber, latex or jelly are highly porous:.
 We are one of a few sex toy retailers who only sell skin safe products, condoms and lubricants.
-However, many people are still unaware of the hidden chemicals in some sex toys and many sexual lubricants whihc can cause vaginal irritation and even thrush and the huge amount of fake and used products available online.
+However, many people are still unaware of the hidden chemicals in some sex toys and many sexual lubricants which can cause vaginal irritation and even thrush and the huge amount of fake and used products available online.

 Here at Jo Divine, we have recognised the need to provide sexual health advice to our customers to improve their sexual satisfaction and have created a library of articles about sexual health and pleasure.
 By establishing ourselves as a resource for informed sexual education, we have built a strong bond between ourselves and our customers, many of whom return to purchase other products or recommend us to their friends and family.

-We created our health brochure with a consultant uro/gynaecologist and women’s health physiotherapist who recognise the benefit of using a sex toy and lubricants to improve sexual pleasure.
+We created our health brochure with a consultant uro/gynaecologist and women’s health physiotherapist at Tubridge Wells Hospital who recognise the benefit of using a sex toy and lubricants to improve sexual pleasure.
 They recommend some of our products to their patients for gynaecological conditions, such as vaginal tightness, post-operative scarring, sexual symptoms of the menopause and loss of sensation.